 Previously, we spoke about letting your audience watch your webinar whenever it’s most convenient for them.
 Well, there’s something to be said for allowing them to watch where it’s accessible, too.
 They can do it in a cab, at the airport, or simply sitting in their kitchen eating food.

-If possible, do a procedural webinar to see what the user experience is on iOS and Android devices.
+If possible, do a procedural webinar to see what the customer experience is on iOS and Android devices.
 Just because a platform is mobile-friendly doesn’t mean you can take the result for granted.

 13. Registration Details